huridocs/uwazi-documentation/admin-docs/translating-your-collection.md

 # TRANSLATING YOUR COLLECTION

-## How to Translate the Uwazi Interface
+## How to translate the Uwazi interface

 This guide describes how to translate the Uwazi interface -- all the text you see in buttons, menus, messages, etc. If you want to learn about how to translate your content, [click here](https://uwazi.readthedocs.io/en/latest/admin-docs/translating-your-collection.html#how-to-translate-your-content).